VinPassed

 Choose the right forum

 For a smaller claim, small claims court is accessible and needs no lawyer.
-For a larger one, county or circuit court with a consumer attorney is usually the better path, partly because a fee award, if granted, can shift your legal costs to the dealer.
+For a larger one, county or circuit court with a consumer attorney is usually the better path.
+A fee award, if granted, can shift your legal costs to the dealer.

 What the dollars look like